Peanuts are the ultimate on-the-go snacks packed with amazing nutritional value. Not only are they easy to eat, but they

 Just think: peanuts in chocolate, peanuts in trail mix and of course, peanut butter.
 If you’re like me, you may be wondering: can dogs eat peanuts?
 Are peanuts even safe for dogs?

-Yes, dogs can safely eat peanuts when given in moderation.
+It’s true, but dogs can only eat peanuts in moderation.
 Peanuts are not toxic for dogs to ingest.
-Although nutritious, peanuts are not recommended to be part of a dog’s diet regime.
+And while peanuts are nutritious, they are not recommended to be part of a dog’s diet regime.
 Peanuts contain too much fat, which is difficult for dogs to digest and can lead to side effects.

 However, if peanuts are given to dogs as a seldom treat, it could potentially provide some wonderful health benefits.
 Let’s further investigate dogs and peanuts.